2014 Stabæk Fotball season

 The 2014 season was Stabæk's first season back in the Tippeligaen following their relegation in 2012, their 18th season in the top flight of Norwegian football and their first season with Bob Bradley as their manager.
 They finished the season in 9th place whilst also reaching the Semifinals of the Norwegian Cup where they were beaten by eventual winners Molde.

-Season Events
+Season events

 On 3 January, Bob Bradley was officially announced as Stabæk's new manager.

 On 22 June 2014 it was announced that former USMNT starlet, Freddy Adu, was now training with the club.

+Goalkeeper situation

+In 2014, the first-choice goalkeeper Sayouba Mandé was called up to the 2014 FIFA World Cup.
+Stabæk loaned Borger Thomas from Strømsgodset to cover for him, but in Thomas' debut match on 24 May he was sent off after a mere three minutes.
+The third-choice goalkeeper who had joined from Stabæk's academy, Simen Omholt-Jensen (born 5 May 1995), played the rest of the match, which Stabæk lost 1–5.
+In the summer of 2014, Omholt-Jensen chose to continue his career in the American college system with the Duke Blue Devils.